What is a Product Owner, what tasks does he have and where is he situated in the organisation?

 Like all certificates of the Scrum Alliance, the CSPO must be recertified every two years.
 At Scrum.org there is no such requirement.

-Not only the product owner should talk to stakeholders, but also team members are encouraged to communicate with users, for example.
+Not only the Product Owner should talk to stakeholders, but also team members are encouraged to exchange information with users, for example.
 From the stakeholders’ point of view, how does this work if they have numerous contacts?